 David Hummel, Principal Tuba

 David Hummel was not born in Texas, but got here as fast as he could and is relatively new to the Austin area!
 After finishing his undergraduate degrees in Music Performance and Education from Texas Tech University in 2009 he completed his Master's degree in Bloomington, Indiana at Indiana University, studying tuba performance.
 He has since been teaching low brass privately in the Round Rock, Leander, Georgetown and Austin Independent School Districts as well as teaching marching band and playing in the Starlight Symphony Orchestra.
-This will be his first season playing with Round Rock Symphony Orchestra.
 During his time at Texas Tech, he was the principal tubist with the Amarillo Symphony for two years as well as a substitute with the Big Spring Symphony Orchestra.
 He has competed in several regional and international competitions, most recently being in the semi-final round of the International Tuba and Euphonium Conference's Tuba-Euphonium Quartet Competition and the final round of the Mock Band Audition.
 He has been lucky enough to study with such notable teachers as Dan Perantoni, Kevin Wass, Fritz Kaenzig and Bob Tucci.
+David won the Principal Tuba position in 2010.

-Prior to a career as a conductor, Mr. Sanders was an internationally renowned trombonist, having performed as a soloist in the United States, Asia and Europe.
+Prior to a career as a conductor, Stefan was an internationally renowned trombonist, having performed as a soloist in North America, Asia and Europe.
 His performance of Eric Ewazen’s Concerto for Bass Trombone and Orchestra, with the Czech Philharmonic, can be heard on the Albany Records label.
-Mr. Sanders was a member of the Buffalo Philharmonic’s trombone section for seven seasons and has performed with several orchestras including the New York Philharmonic, Seattle Symphony Orchestra, Seattle Opera’s 2001 production of Wagner’s Ring Cycle and the Florida Orchestra.
-Mr. Sanders was also invited by Sir Elton John to play in the orchestra for his Radio City Music Hall concerts in 2004 recorded for the Bravo Television Network.
+Mr. Sanders was a member of the Buffalo Philharmonic’s trombone section for seven seasons and has performed with several orchestras including the New York Philharmonic, Seattle Symphony Orchestra, the Florida Orchestra, and the Seattle Opera’s 2001 production of Wagner’s Ring Cycle.

-Beginning formal conducting studies at the University of Texas at Austin, Mr. Sanders continued his studies as a fellow at the American Academy of Conducting at Aspen under the tutelage of maestros Robert Spano, Larry Rachleff and Hugh Wolff.
-He is a graduate of the University of Texas at Austin and The Juilliard School.
+Stefan was a fellow at the American Academy of Conducting at Aspen under the tutelage of maestros, Robert Spano, Larry Rachleff and Hugh Wolff.
+He is a graduate of the the Juilliard School, the University of Texas at Austin, and the Interlochen Arts Academy.

 The Round Rock Symphony brings you performances by these great artists thanks to the support of Classical Artists Development Foundation and other area contributors.
 We welcome you to join the RRS team in support of our artistic mission.
 Your generosity is greatly appreciated by the orchestra, your neighbors, and the wider Round Rock Community.
 Thank you.